Dynamic Talent, Trusted Advisor

 The evolution of my consultancy led me into many different industries and business experiences.
 The compounded result of which enabled me to not only successfully and deftly navigate the challenges of the business environment for my clients, but also to develop my own innovative business strategy theorems that have kept my work at the forefront of business management thinking and application.

 In 2008, fortified with nearly a decade of business consulting experience, I was approached by Microsoft, the world’s leading software maker.
 At Microsoft I spent three pioneering years directing an internal consulting effort to improve the internal processes, team building, and leadership in the (former) Business Division.
 While at the software conglomerate, I was able to apply my skills and expertise to hone the agility and performance of various teams and functions in the Microsoft Business Solutions group.

 In 2010, I partnered with my husband-to-be to develop and launch Marc-Ryan Group, an advisory, publishing, and commercial services company.
 We headquartered our venture in Chicago and claimed the Windy City as our home and business epicenter.

 Following the successful launch of Marc-Ryan Group, I joined the Strategy & Analytics team at Redbox, an Outerwall Inc. company, as a program management leader and team development expert.
 Then, in the Spring of 2014, I joined the Delivery Leadership practice in the Chicago office of Slalom where I design and execute strategies and programs to help my clients solve some of their most complex and interesting business challenges.

-More than ever, I continue to push the boundaries of my own knowledge and understanding of business today so I may continue to be a sought-after trusted advisor, mentor, and speaker working to drive better outcomes for my clients and readers.
+More than ever, I continue to push the boundaries of my own knowledge and understanding of business today so I may continue to be a sought-after trusted advisor, coach, writer, and speaker working to drive better outcomes for my clients and readers.